dootdoot1111/BITSCTF/Crypto/Stop Twitching/README.md

 ##### Can you help Ryan find the key that was used.
 Flag Format = BITSCTF{key}

 The question itself is pretty straightforward.
 We just need to find a number which when xorr'ed to the three numbers will make the equation mathematically correct.
-This can be done fairly easily through burteforce!!
+This can be done fairly easily through bruteforce!!

 The key can be then found from it, by first getting the binary representation of that number, splitting it into chunks of 5 and decoding the individual components to letters. the last step involves the use of 'Bacon' cipher.